On some aspects of local thermodynamical formalism: Local topological entropy in sense of Ye Zhang

+{\blue Can one modify~\eqref{eq:Bowen} into a pointwise definition of topological entropy by shrinking $K$ to a point?} One way of doing this is

-where $S(n,\eps,K)$ is the maximal cardinality of $(n,\eps)$-separated subsets of $K$.
-A point $z \in X$ is an {\em entropy point} if there are arbitrarily small closed neighbourhoods $K$ such that $\htop(f,K) > 0$ and a {\em full entropy point} if in addition $\htop(f,K) = \htop(f)$, see \cite[Definition 5.1]{TV99} and \cite[Section 2]{YZ07}.
+where {\blue $\cK_\delta(x)$} is the collection of closed neighborhoods of $x$ of diameter $\leq \delta$.
+A point $x \in X$ is an {\em entropy point} if there are arbitrarily small closed neighbourhoods $K$ such that $\htop(f,K) > 0$ and a {\em full entropy point} if in addition $\htop(f,K) = \htop(f)$, see \cite[Section 2]{YZ07}.
 Hence, only maps with positive entropy can have full entropy points.